 IV.
 The Discovery

 The day we realize that our shadows are not evil, but simply realities on our journey is one of the most liberating days of our lives!
 Without shadows we would be half the people we are meant to be.

-* Email coaching now also available.
+* Email coaching is also available.
+Contact me here.